-We maintain more than 130 Councilowned buildings worth \$210 million and have earmarked \$4.8 million in the 2023-24 budget for the continuing staged upgrades of the heritage-listed Thebarton Theatre and Apex Park Reserve.
+We maintain more than 130 Councilowned buildings worth \$210 million and have earmarked \$5.6 million in the 2023-24 budget for the continuing staged upgrades of the heritage-listed Thebarton Theatre, Apex Park and Frank Norton reserves.

 Stormwater

 With 149 kilometres of stormwater pipes to maintain, we have budgeted \$6.1 million for our 2023-24 Stormwater and Drainage program that includes an additional \$2.1 million for the Brown Hill Keswick Creek Flood Mitigation Project.